Ousret/pyTeliumManager/docs/exceptions.rst

     Exception raised when trying to translate object via encode() or decode() doesn't match required output length.
     Could mean that your device is currently unsupported.

+.. exception:: IllegalAmountException

+    Exception raised when asking for an amount is bellow TERMINAL_MINIMAL_AMOUNT_REQUESTABLE and higher than TERMINAL_MAXIMAL_AMOUNT_REQUESTABLE.